-Add-in board market up in Q3, Nvidia gains market share
+Add-in board market up in Q4, Nvidia gains market share

-The news was encouraging; quarter-to-quarter, the market grew 3.9% (compared to the overall PC market which increased 6.8%).
+The news was encouraging; quarter-to-quarter, the market grew 3 % (compared to the desktop PC market, which increased 4.45%).

 The overall PC desktop market increased quarter-to-quarter including double-attach—the adding of a second (or third) AIB to a system with integrated processor graphics—and to a lesser extent, dual AIBs in performance desktop machines using either AMD’s Crossfire or Nvidia’s SLI technology.